Research Handbook on Climate Change, Oceans and Coasts

 9781788112222 Edward Elgar Publishing

-Edited by Jan McDonald, Faculty of Law and Centre for Marine Socioecology, Jeffrey McGee, Faculty of Law, Institute for Marine and Antarctic Studies, and Centre for Marine Socioecology, The University of Tasmania, Australia and Richard Barnes, School of Law, University of Lincoln, UK and Norwegian Centre for the Law of Sea, University of Tromsø, Norway
+Edited by Jan McDonald, Faculty of Law and Centre for Marine Socioecology, Jeffrey McGee, University of Tasmania, Australia and Richard Barnes, School of Law, University of Lincoln, UK and Faculty of Law, Norwegian Centre for the Law of Sea, UiT The Arctic University of Norway, Norway

 Publication Date: 2020 ISBN: 978 1 78811 222 2 Extent: 544 pp